 - a.
 Economically Significant: Under Executive Order 12866, a rulemaking that may have an annual effect on the economy of \$100 million or more, or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities. - b.
 Other Significant: A rulemaking that is not economically significant but is considered significant for other reasons.
 This category includes rules that may: - 1.
-Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; - 2.
-Materially alter the budgetary impact of entitlements, grants, user fees, or loan programs, or the rights and obligations of recipients; or - 3.
-Raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles in Executive Order 12866. - c.
-Substantive, Nonsignificant: A rulemaking that has substantive impacts but is not Significant, Routine and d.
-Routine and Frequent: A rulemaking that is a specific case of a recurring application of a regulatory program in the Code of Federal Regulations.
-If an action that would normally be classified Routine and Frequent is reviewed by the Office of Management and Budget (OMB) under Executive Order 12866, then we would classify the action as either "Economically Significant" or "Other Significant."
+Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.

+2. Materially alter the budgetary impact of entitlements, grants, user fees, or loan programs, or the rights and obligations of recipients; or c.
+Substantive, Nonsignificant: A rulemaking that has substantive impacts but is not Significant, Routine and Frequent, or Informational/Administrative/Other.